wanghaisheng/responsive-landing-page-starter/content/blog/en/ngrok-in-node-red-dr.md

 ## What Is Ngrok and Why Would You Use It?

-ngrok is a cross-platform application that exposes your local server to a unique *ngrok.io* subdomain over secure tunnels.
+Ngrok is a cross-platform application that exposes your local server to a unique *ngrok.io* subdomain over secure tunnels.
 By default, it creates both HTTP and HTTPS endpoints, making it useful for testing integrations with third-party services or APIs that require valid SSL/TLS domains.

 Another option would be deploying your code to a remote server.
 Although using these kinds of services is getting easier all the time, there's usually some cost and time commitment involved.
 Also, re-deploying your code every couple of minutes while debugging might get slightly frustrating.